Current Repo Rate: 2022_WC

 Repo Rate:

-The term repo rate stands for repurchasing option rates or repurchasing agreement rates.
-Similar to other borrower, banking institutions are also required to pay interest on the money that they borrow from the central bank, and they will do so by pledging their securities such as gold or treasury bills to the RBI in exchange for availing an overnight loan to tackle their cash flow shortage.
-The repo rate is also used to control inflation in the economy.
+The term Repo Rate stands for repurchasing option rates or repurchasing agreement rates.
+Similar to other borrower, banking institutions are also required to pay interest on the funds that they borrow from the central bank, and they will do so by pledging their securities such as gold or treasury bills to the RBI in exchange for availing an overnight loan to tackle their cash flow shortage.
+The Repo Rate is also used to control inflation in the economy.

 Reverse Repo Rate:

-The interest that the RBI must pay when borrowing money from financial institutions is known as the reverse repo rate.
-The reverse repo rate regulates liquidity in the market in order to reduce inflation.
-With a higher interest rate, banks are more likely to lend money to the RBI, which helps reduce the market's surplus liquidity.
+The interest that the RBI must pay when borrowing funds from financial institutions is known as the Reverse Repo Rate.
+The Reverse Repo Rate regulates liquidity in the market in order to reduce inflation.
+With a higher interest rate, banks are more likely to lend funds to the RBI, which helps reduce the market's surplus liquidity.

 Type Rate